 This organization is dedicated to increasing awareness, tolerance, and acceptance of people of different sexual orientation.
 The purpose of the club is to help make Massasoit a place that is accepting of all people.
 Meetings are open to all gays, lesbians, bi-sexuals, and their family and friends.

-Advisor: gsa@massasoit.edu
+Advisor: Witt Taylor, wtaylor7@massasoit.edu